InductiveStep/aoc2024/README.md

 which works very well.

 [Day 8: Resonant Collinearity](https://inductivestep.github.io/aoc2024/aoc08.nb.html)
 &ndash; part 1 easy, using a linear regression model on n=2 (no regrets).
-Out of time for part 2.
+Part 2 was an easy extension, so glad I used OLS.